telerik/maui-docs/controls/datagrid/commands/overview.md

 | `KeyDown` | `KeyboardInfo` |
 | `ToggleRowDetailsButtonTap` | the `type` is the data model |

+>tip For an outline of all DataGrid features review the [.NET MAUI DataGrid Overview]({%slug datagrid-overview%}) article.

 ## See Also

 - [CellTap Command]({%slug datagrid-commands-cell-tap%})